wendyb8188/about-me/README.md

 # about-me
 ## Name: Wendy Bazan Galindo
 ## Email: Wendyb8188@hstat.org
-## School: High School of Telecummuncation Arts and Technology
+## School: High School of Telecommunication Arts and Technology
 ## Bio: I am the oldest.
 I like to draw, listen to music, and go shoppping.
 ## Schedule:
 1) Algebra 2